Help keep our prices low: Share with Friends

 Who lives on Martha’s Vineyard?

-Martha’s Vineyard has a year-round population of approximately 16,000 (as of 2010).
-During summer months the population can increase to 100,000 as seasonal residents and visitors flock to the island.
+Martha’s Vineyard has a year-round population of just over 17,000 but during summer months the population can increase well beyond 100,000 as seasonal residents and visitors flock to the island.

 Why Travel with Caravan?